excellalabs/docker-workshop-2/README.2.md

 We're going to update the elasticsearch image our containers are using, in this case just to a newer version, but it would work the same way if you updated code in your app and had a new version of an image to apply.

-1. `kubectl set image deployment/docker-hello-api hello=wyntuition/docker-hello-api:2`
+1. `kubectl set image deployment/docker-hello-api docker-hello-api=wyntuition/docker-hello-api:2`

-1. Check the status of the updates with `kubectl`
+1. Check the status of the updates with `kubectl describe deploy docker-hello-api`

-1. Clean up, `kubectl delete deploy/docker-hello-api`
+1. Clean up Deployment, `kubectl delete deploy/docker-hello-api`

-1. Clean up, `kubectl delete service docker-hello-api`
+1. Clean up Service, `kubectl delete service docker-hello-api`

 ## Kubernetes Deployments